 During 2015, amendments to company law have altered the size criteria for both small and medium sized companies.
 The ‘future’ size criteria above is mandatory for periods commencing on or after 1 January 2016.
 Earlier adoption is permissible in some situations.

-The main areas in which FRS 102 will have an impact on company accounts
+The main areas in which Accounting Standards Changes will have an impact on company accounts

-The main differences which may arise upon transition to FRS 102 are listed below.
+Listed below are the main differences which may arise upon transition to FRS 102.
 We can advise you on the specific impacts for your business in more detail and this list is not exhaustive.

 - Taxation – one of the most important impacts will be on the tax payable on profits.
 If the accounting profits increase or reduce as a result of a new accounting standard, so could the tax payable.
 Changes to the circumstances where deferred taxation is provided will often mean more deferred taxation is included in the accounts.